-Say: Once upon a time, there was a big yellow sun... (with one hand on the shoulder, take the other hand and make a circle clockwise on the back)
+Say: Once upon a time, there was a big yellow sun... (with one hand on the baby's shoulder, take your other hand and make a circle clockwise on the back)

 ...that warmed the whole world ("rays" to the sides with fingers).